Chang052052/rag-study-assistant/README.md

 appear across multiple lectures.
 These observations motivate future improvements in document preprocessing and retrieval strategy design.
 An observed failure mode is that top-ranked retrieved chunks may correspond to exam questions that reference a concept (e.g. holomorphic or conformal mappings) rather than the formal textbook definition itself.
 This behaviour is particularly evident in sparse retrieval, where strong keyword overlap with past exam questions can outweigh semantic proximity to precise definitions.
+In addition, the sparse baseline does not implement full BM25-style weighting or length normalisation, which can lead to strong keyword matches in exam solutions being ranked highly even when they do not correspond to formal textbook definitions.

 ## Conclusion and Future Work